emersonh16/drifterz/docs/STATUS.md

 ## 📝 Notes

 - The math is **proven to work** - white snake test confirmed zero drift
-- The rendering method is **simple and effective** - no complex systems needed
+- Portal rendering is **fully functional** - texture alignment working
-- Visual polish is the main remaining task
+- Shader calculates quadrant from world position (INSTANCE_CUSTOM not available in canvas_item)
-- Performance is acceptable for current scale
+- Performance is optimized - only rebuilds when tiles change
+- Buffer management prevents memory bloat

 ---

-**Bottom Line**: Foundation is solid.
+**Bottom Line**: Portal rendering system is complete and working.
+Foundation is solid.
 Math works.
 Rendering works.
-Just needs visual polish.
+System is production-ready.